User37som/libbitcoin/bx-fetch-balance.md

 Arguments (positional):

 BITCOIN_ADDRESS      The set of Bitcoin addresses.
 If not specified the
-                     address is read from STDIN.
+                     addresses are read from STDIN.
 ```
 ### Example 1
 first address on the blockchain